yvesvandenmeerssche/wt-fixtures/README.md

 ## Running a local swarm node

-For test purposes, you can run a local swarm node.
+For test purposes, you can run a local (singleton) swarm node.
 To make it easier, a utility script is provided:

 ```